-What Is a Recovery Run - The Ultimate Guide
+What Is a Recovery Run - Complete Guide from a Coach

 By Marnie Kunz,

-NASM-certified trainer, USATF- RRCA-certified running coach
+USATF- RRCA-certified running coach

 What Is a Recovery Run, According to a Run Coach

 A recovery run is a low-intensity run at a slower pace and shorter distance than your regular base runs (which are your regular relaxed-pace training runs).
 Recovery runs are a form of active recovery that you do following a hard running workout or race.
-A recovery run is an easy run in Zone 1 or Zone 2 if you're training by heart rate zones.
+A recovery run is an easy run in Zone 1 if you're training by heart rate zones.

 Doing a recovery run after a hard workout is a great way to maintain your aerobic fitness, get your blood circulating to prevent muscle soreness and tightness, and speed up the recovery process.
 Adding recovery training sessions to your running routine helps your muscles repair after workouts at high intensities.